Blank Wall Ideas

 Mix It Up

 Consider taking a gallery arrangement approach by gathering together more than just framed art.
-Contemplate wall sconces, a clock or an interesting wall plaque to place alongside framed art or photos.
+Contemplate wall sconces, a clock or an interesting wall hanging plaque to place alongside framed art or photos.
 Lay them all out on the floor to determine what arrangement feels right to you.
 We suggest starting in the middle and working your way out.
 Be sure to give space between each item so that your wall doesn’t feel overcrowded.

 Think Inside the Grid